 What is the Dominion Energy Green Power® program?

 Dominion Energy Green Power® is a voluntary program offered by Dominion Energy that provides an easy and affordable way to support the development and production of renewable energy in Virginia and our surrounding region.
 Through the program, we purchase Renewable Energy Certificates (RECs) on behalf of the customer in the amount they specify.
 Participants can match 100 percent of their electricity use or they can buy 154 kilowatt-hour blocks of renewable energy for $2 each.
 The charges for these purchases are added to the participating customer’s bill.

-What is the current status of the pilot program?
+What is the current status of the Solar Purchase program?

 I received a letter from Dominion Energy dated June 29, 2018.
 What does it mean?

 The SCC required the Company to notify customers of the request made on Friday, June 8, 2018 (see FAQ above).
 A letter was mailed to participating Solar Purchase customers on June 29, 2018.
 Customers are not required to take any action.
 The letter is simply informing participating customers that the Company requested SCC approval to allow agreements between participating Solar Purchase customers and Dominion Energy to continue renewing annually after the initial five-year period, until either party gives written notice of termination.

 Can I leave the program before the five-year contract period expires?

 Participants in the Solar Purchase Program can terminate their agreement with Dominion Energy at any time by providing thirty days advance written notice to this email address.
 The notice should contain the participant’s name, address, phone number, Dominion Energy account number, reason for termination, and the date in which they would like the termination to become effective.